Q&A

 will there be a hotel block?

 Yes!
 We have reserved a block of rooms for our guests at San Juan Marriott Resort & Stellaris Casino for the wedding weekend.
-Please visit our Travel & Stay page for more details on how to reserve your room.
+Please visit our Hotel Block page for more details on how to reserve your room.

 Kindly note that rooms must be booked by October 12, 2026 to receive the wedding block rate.
 We highly recommend reserving early to ensure availability.